 Social sustainability aims at ensuring the well-being, cohesion, equality, and development of society by creating inclusive infrastructure thanks to sustainable urban design, as well as products, and services that can benefit the community at large.

 Among the four principles, the social pillar of sustainability focuses on peace, improving social relationships, inclusivity, and equality.
-Preserving regional culture, promoting honesty, and reciprocity within the local community are some of the fundamental factors contributing to achieving the social UN sustainable development goals (SDG).
+Preserving regional culture (cultural sustainability), and promoting honesty, and reciprocity within the local community are some of the fundamental factors contributing to achieving the social UN sustainable development goals (SDG).